wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 - #### Flashcards
 - Why do we have to indicate the exact path when calling a script in Linux? #flashcard
 	- The scripts cannot be executed from a relative path because of security concerns of Linux
-- How do we know the last  #flashcard
+- How do we know the last exit code of  #flashcard
 	-
 	-